How to Address Military Mail (APO/FPO/DPO) 2025: Complete Guide

 Delivery Times and Service Options

-Military mail delivery times vary by location and service level, but generally take longer than domestic mail:
+Military mail delivery times vary by location and service level, and some services aren't offered to every APO/FPO/DPO ZIP:

 • First-Class Mail7-14 days